 - Cash not accepted

-Pick up your completed order at the Norlin Library Circulation Desk.
+Pick up your completed order at the Norlin Library Service Desk.
 We will contact you by email when your order is finished.

 Turnaround time depends on our current backlog and the size or complexity of your order – usually two to five days for most orders.